 - Advantages and disadvantages compared to contractual offer

-- Examples of Schemes/offers meeting shareholder opposition
+- Schemes/offers facing shareholder opposition and competitive bids

 - Cash or share offer?